BiDAlab/UWF4DR-Benchmark/README.md

 Create and activate the appropriate environment before running any evaluation script.

-For detailed installation instructions and environment recommendations, see:
+For detailed installation instructions and environment recommendations, see `requirements/README.md`.
-`requirements/README.md`.

 ---